-With the 15 campsite rate examples I provided, you can see how prices fluctuate depending on all sorts of factors.
+With the 15 average RV campground rate examples I provided, you can see how prices fluctuate depending on all sorts of factors.
 Use this information to your advantage when planning your trip.

 Also, follow the tips I mentioned above on saving money where you can.
 This way, even if you do encounter a more expensive campground, you’ll be able to afford it without blowing the budget for your trip.

 6 thoughts on “Average RV Campground Rates are Influenced by These Things”

 You can camp all year round at state campgrounds in new Mexico for 14$ a night including water and electricity.

 2 week stay at max

 It is hard to find reasonable campgrounds less than 45.00 a night now in 2022.
 It is getting a bit ridiculous.
 It averages 1200.oo a month.
 Our house payment is around 800.00 if that tells you anything.
 Solar definitely smarter idea where eveyone can be less dependent on campgrounds.
 Its understandable sometime rates need to go up for improvements ect.
 Most of the time they raise just because they can in the moment of demand with no improvements ect.
 Just greed.